-Good oral hygiene helps you keep your mouth healthy, preventing dental decay and gum disease.
-Here, our Kamloops dentists explain how a healthy mouth can contribute to better overall health and wellbeing as well.
+A thorough oral hygiene routine helps you keep your mouth healthy, preventing dental decay and gum disease.
+Here, our Kamloops dentists explain how a healthy mouth can contribute to better overall health and well-being.

-Practicing good oral hygiene is a reliable predictor of better dental health outcomes.
-This means you are more likely to keep your teeth as you age if you have good oral hygiene habits.
-Because dental health can impact overall physical wellbeing, good oral hygiene practices can have a positive impact on your overall health.
+Maintaining a thorough at home oral hygiene routine combined with regular preventive care is a reliable predictor of better dental health outcomes - including making it more likely that you will keep your natural teeth as you age.
+Because dental health can impact overall physical well-being, good oral hygiene practices can have a positive impact on your overall physical health.

 A Healthy Salivary Flow

-It can help disable bacteria and viruses before they enter your system.
-Saliva is one of your body’s main defences against disease-causing organisms.
+Your saliva works to disable bacteria and viruses before they enter your system, making it one of your body’s main defences against disease-causing organisms.

 Dental Plaque & Infection

 Your mouth houses over 500 species of bacteria that are constantly forming dental plaque, a sticky, colourless film that clings to your teeth and causes a variety of health problems.

 If you neglect to brush and floss your teeth regularly and thoroughly, dental plaque will build up between your gums and teeth, eventually leading to a gum infection called gingivitis.
 Left unchecked, gingivitis can lead to a more serious infection called periodontitis (gum disease).